- Disruptive innovation is not based on technologies

 - The role of technologies in innovation (the key is not technology)

-- Why Hi-Tec and disruptive innovation are incompatible (the “Human factor”)
+- Why current Design (and hi-tech) and disruptive innovation are incompatible (the “Human factor”)

 - Not disruptive technologies, but disruptive concept (enabling technologies)